Bulk Modulus along Jamming Transition Lines of Bidisperse Granular Packings: Analysis without rattlers

-For $\delta \geq 0.28$ and $X_{\mathrm S} \geq X_{\mathrm S}^{*}$, the jamming density smoothly increases showing a maximum value at larger $ X_{\mathrm S}$ compared to the values in Fig.~\ref{jamming}.
-For $\delta = 0.15$, the jamming density shows a similar behavior at high $ X_{\mathrm S}$ compared to Fig.~\ref{jamming}.
-However, when $X_{\mathrm S} \to X_{\mathrm S}^{*}$, $\tilde{\phi}_J$ shows a feature of a transition.
-This means that the system experiences a transition from a structure formed by large and small particles to another with only large particle carrying forces.
-This indicates that an additional transition line must exist above the first transition given between $0.1 \leq X_{\mathrm S} < X_{\mathrm S}^{*}$.
-Such a second transition is shown by the solid symbols in Fig.~\ref{jammingNonRattlers}, representing the jam of small particles jointly with the large particles.
+For all $\delta$ and $X_{\mathrm S} \geq X_{\mathrm S}^{*}$, the first transition jamming densities follow the Furnas' model trend, showing a similar maximum at $X_{\mathrm S}$, like in Fig.~\ref{jamming}.
+However, for the smallest $\delta$, when $X_{\mathrm S} \to X_{\mathrm S}^{*} \approx 0.21$ from the right, $\tilde{\phi}_J$ shows a different feature of the transition.
+For larger $X_{\mathrm{S}}$, the system structure is formed by large and small particles, while for smaller $X_{\mathrm{S}}$, only large particles carry forces.
+The additional second transition of $\tilde{\phi}_J$ is also shown above the first transition, between $0.1 \leq X_{\mathrm S} < X_{\mathrm S}^{*}$, as shown by the solid symbols in Fig.~\ref{jammingNonRattlers}.
+However, the jamming density of small particles on top of large particles is displaced downwards due to the removal of rattlers.
+Rather than continuing the trend from right to left, $X_{\mathrm{S}}$ decreasing, the second transition non-rattler jamming density drops and emerges from the monodisperse lower limit.